- The diver finding out that the perfectly normal swimming pool was a Portal Pool.

 - Rocky and Bullwinkle - One of the introduction sequences was Rocky preparing to jump from a very high diving board into a tub of water tended by Bullwinkle.
 However, Rocky is a flying squirrel, so he flies around the circus tent, while Bullwinkle chases after him carrying the tub.
 As Rocky lands safely, Bullwinkle tumbles into the tub.

-- Most of Fred Flintstone's attempts to show off in a pool result in him bellyflopping, sinking, and then needing to be rescued by Barney.
+- The Flintstones: Most of Fred Flintstone's attempts to show off in a pool result in him bellyflopping, sinking, and then needing to be rescued by Barney.

 - Timmy in The Fairly OddParents goes for the low earth orbit high dive to impress Trixie on more than one occasion.
-A particularly memorable one involves him losing his swimsuit and then wishing to have no emotions, which results in him being able to do more and more reckless things, though he no longer cares about impressing Trixie.
+A particularly memorable one involves him losing his swimsuit and then wishing to have no emotions out of grief, which results in him being able to do more and more reckless things, though he no longer cares about impressing Trixie.

 - In one Andy Panda cartoon, a circus performer attempts to dive into a tub, but an elephant drinks all the water just as he dives.
 Ringmaster Andy takes the tub to get refilled and rushes to put it back, but the diver, now aware of his predicament, starts running around in mid-air.
 The two go back and forth, knocking down the big top tent in the process.
 Andy finally catches the diver, only to realize the bottom has fallen off the tub long ago.